ashwin-adhikari/60days_challenge/frontend/my-react-app/Notes/README.md

   ![alt text](./images/eventparam.png)
   - we can also use onDoubleClick event handler to handle double click i.e the query runs on double click
   - we can use onClick event handler with buttons images

+  #Day6
+  - React hook
+    - a special function that allows functional component to use React features without writing class components
+    - useState, useEffect, useContext, useReducer, useCallback,etc

+  - useState()
+    - a react hook that allows the creation of a stateful variable and a setter function to update its value in the virtual DOM [name, setName]